 I’ve often lived “in between things,” and have decades of personal experience finding my way across cultures, continents, and careers.

 I come from a mixed-race AAPI family and live daily at the intersection of who I am and who I am perceived to be.

-I’m constantly unpacking the social expectations that I’ve internalized about who I am supposed be as a result of my race, class, gender, and other identity markers…and engaging in the practice of liberating myself from those that keep me, and those around me, small.
+I’m constantly unpacking the social expectations that I’ve internalized about who I am supposed be as a result of my race, class, gender, and other identity markers…and engaging in the practice of liberating myself from those internalized expectations.

-I’ve developed a toolbox that helps me see myself and my experiences at multiple altitudes – this aids me in deciding which voices to listen to and which to ignore, in setting down the expectations that do not serve me, while self-defining ones that do, and in holding awareness around how my individual choices shape and impact those around me.
+I’ve developed a toolbox that helps me see myself and my experiences at multiple altitudes – this aids me in deciding which voices to listen to and which to ignore, and how to hold awareness around how my individual choices impact those around me.

 Each day, I practice embracing and integrating the complexities of my diverse identity, drawing on my personal and cultural history as a constant source of personal insight and power…and grappling with the many ways in which my history has and does liberate and oppress others.

-I embrace the philosophy of “strong opinions loosely held” and seek to hold what I think I “know” about the world firmly, but loosely, so that I can hear and integrate the perspectives of others whose experiences differ from mine and remain open to growing and evolving, while still being grounded in my own core.
+I embrace the philosophy of “strong opinions loosely held” and seek to hold what I think I “know” about the world firmly, but loosely, so that I can hear and integrate the perspectives of others.

 I’ve learned to integrate the wisdom inside and around me by experimenting and testing my way into a life of meaning, impact and fulfillment that honors my interconnectedness with others, yet is truly mine.